-These plants have leathery leaves and clusters of long, narrow, tubular flowers.
-Those beautiful “petals” are actually colorful bracts (modified leaves), surrounding a central mass of small, tubular flowers.
+These plants have leathery leaves and clusters of narrow tubular flowers.
+Those beautiful “petals” are actually colorful bracts or modified leaves, surrounding a central mass of small, tubular flowers.
 Proteas are large, exotic and fascinating.
 They appear in a wide variety of shapes, sizes and colors, and are considered one of the oldest flowers in the world!

 Interesting facts about Protea

 Protea cynaroides, also known as the King Protea, is one of the largest and most striking of the Protea species, prized for its artichoke-like blooms.

 King Protea is the national flower of South Africa.
 The South Africans use it as a symbol for the national cricket team and “The Proteas” is the nickname of their team.
 It is also used as a symbol on their documents, passports, birth certificates and coins.

 Protea: One of the Oldest Flowers on Earth